mfsjr/manifold-dx/README.md

    - You can copy and past them from the project's "templates" directory, these are your 'smart' classes that delegate to 'dumb' renderers
      - TemplateContainer.tsx, TemplateRenderProps.tsx, TemplateSimple.tsx
      - They contain some recommended patterns, including using FunctionComponents and React Hooks.
-   - Just fill in your strongly typed interfaces and mappings and write your renderering functions
+   - Just fill in your strongly typed interfaces and mappings and write your rendering functions/components.

 ### Demo App